 Mom’s Stewed Beans, Sorta

 olive oil, to coat pan

 thyme, few sprigs (or any fresh/dried herb)

 1 large garlic clove, minced or grated

 1 jalapeño, diced, if you’re in the mood for spice

-1 med potato, peeled and diced (optional)
+1 med potato or sweet potato, peeled and diced (optional)

 diced smoked/cured meat (bacon, pancetta, ham, kielbasa, or sachichon) to taste!

 1 8 oz can tomato sauce plus same amount of water

 15.5 oz cannellini or small red beans, soaked over night or canned